 This is an online course with a combination of asynchronous, self-paced materials and live sessions.
 Assignments are designed to be flexible and feasible for working professionals, but valuable learning in this course does require your active engagement and commitment.
 Components include:

-- 6 self-paced units, each consisting of:
+6 self-paced units, each including:

 - Video lectures: The instructor explains critical observational techniques and practices along with relevant theory, logistics, and other considerations. ~40-60 minutes per unit

 - Exercises: These brief exercises will activate the learning for participants with hands-on observation. ~30 minutes per unit